mikeperry-tor/acwiki/home.md

 People on the anti-censorship team use the pad to keep track of what they did the past week, what they plan to do next week, and what they need help with.
 If you missed a meeting, fret not!
 We post log files of our meetings on the ​[tor-project](https://lists.torproject.org/cgi-bin/mailman/listinfo/tor-project) mailing list, typically with the string "Anti-censorship meeting notes" in the email's subject line.

 We use the string "anti-censorship-team" on IRC to reach all team members, e.g. "anti-censorship-team: take a look at bug #1234".
 Be sure to configure a highlight in your IRC client for this string.

+# IRC/matrix channel

+For direct communication we use the #tor-anticensorship IRC channel in the OFTC network, also available in the matrix network as [#tor-anticensorship:matrix.org](https://matrix.to/#/#tor-anticensorship:matrix.org).
+Is a good place to hang out or come with questions and comments.

 # Mailing list